codeme69/CMSE-Semester-project/README.md

 ### How to run the code:

 The code that needs to be executed is in the main.py file.
 This file requires you to download a library which is pre-loaded in model.py with the command.
 Just uncomment it, run the cell once and comment it again.

+### Contributions

+#### Sriram Seelamneni: #### Developed the the code for user, model classes and build the ML model as a part of team.
+Managed to bring ideas on how to make the program better in terms of performance and relevance.